 I conducted a survey (which you can still take here) to analyze how difficult it was for UX people to implement collaborative design models over time, as well as the specific stumbling blocks they ran into.
 The TL;DR is that everyone finds collaborative design pretty difficult, and the most challenging aspects were things like entrenched waterfall culture, geographic separation, and changing people’s minds.

-I’ll probably do a post in the future breaking down the results more thoroughly, because I love a good data viz.
+I might do a post in the future breaking down the results more thoroughly.
 Here’s the slide deck from the presentation.
 (The bummer about slideshare is it doesn’t show animated gifs.
 To get the full effect of this first slide, look at this first.)